-This was a Sachs 125-powered dirt bike with 15″ wheels.
-They were built by a mini bike company in Florida and the Spyder (the “Y” made it even cooler) was their top of the line Big Bike.
+This was a 125cc dirt bike with 15″ wheels.
+They were built by a mini bike company in Florida [it was actually Ohio –JRB] and they spelled Spyder with a “Y” which made it even cooler.
+It was their top of the line Big Bike.

 Like most things I got for my birthday, this one was broken.
 Dad and I put it together from a basket full of two motors.
-It hauled ass but had a habit of mis-shifting if you revved it too high.
+It hauled ass, but the Fitchell & Sachs motor had a habit of mis-shifting if you revved it too high.